edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-verification.md

 ## Applicability

-A data owner or application user can use this step to verify the deployment before interacting with the application.
+An application user can use this step to verify the deployment before interacting with the application.

 ## Prerequisites